 - Locate the small screws around the edge of the bottom case and unscrew them

 - You can now detach the entire lower case, under which you should find MacBook Pro RAM modules

 - Release the tabs either side of the RAM modules, then gently remove them

 - Place your new MacBook Pro memory upgrade modules in, and reverse the above process to finish up

-For the most part, upgrading your Mac is a straightforward process — you simply need to be able to follow the instructions for how to install more RAM carefully.
+For the most part, when it comes to making a Mac upgrade RAM replacements or swaps are a straightforward process — you simply need to be able to follow the instructions for how to install more RAM carefully.
 That said, it can still be quite an undertaking for an inexperienced user, so it’s best to make sure that a RAM upgrade is truly what you need before giving it a go.